parsabsh/linux-notes/README.md

 ![Groups and Sessions](https://quera.org/qbox/view/fWwTcXjVza/session.png)

-**Note:** You can send a signal to a group or session just like a single process.
+**NOTE:** You can send a signal to a group or session just like a single process.